 Digital Transformation: It's About Time!

 Pre-pandemic saw many organizations invest in technology, automation, and innovations in their core operations.
 At the same time, other essential business functions like hiring, sales, and marketing remained in the dark ages.
 It is not surprising that Information Technology (IT) tops the list of investment priorities for the mid-market.
-Overnight, businesses had to transform their daily operations, customer interactions, and employment practices.
+Overnight, businesses had to transform their marketing growth strategies, daily operations, customer interactions, and employment practices.
 While many may have believed this would be temporary, there will be numerous new practices that will remain and be accelerated.
 Reaching prospects, customers, and even employees and candidates will be permanently altered.
 With the introduction of creative ways to use technology and optimize sales and hiring practices, prioritizing these investments will be vital to remaining competitive.

 The mighty Mid Market is uniquely positioned to lead our recovery because we are nimble.
 We are able to take a longer view and work strategies that may not show immediate returns.
 After a roller-coaster year, I am ready to wear my shades.